dhellmann/pymotw/PyMOTW/string/index.rst

 Templates
 =========

-String templates were added in Python 2.4 as part of `PEP 292`_ and are intended as an alternative to the built-in interpolation syntax.
+String templates were added in Python 2.4 as part of :pep:`292` and are intended as an alternative to the built-in interpolation syntax.
 With string.Template interpolation, variables are identified by name prefixed with $ (e.g., ``$var``) or, if necessary to set them off from surrounding text, they can also be wrapped with curly braces (e.g., ``${var}``).

 This example compares a simple template with a similar string interpolation setup.